torfinnnome/barvei/README.md

 ## Disclaimer ⚠️

-Klarvei relies on third-party APIs (ORS, MET Norway) and forecasts.
+Barvei relies on third-party APIs (ORS, MET Norway) and forecasts.
 Forecasts can be wrong, routing estimates might not account for traffic or sudden closures, and this app is **no substitute for checking official road status reports (like Statens Vegvesen in Norway) and using common sense.** Don't drive into a blizzard just because an app said it *might* be okay hours ago.
 Drive safely!

 ---